-At December 31, 2012, the carrying value of the Organization's cash and cash equivalents, accounts receivable for medical services, accrued interest income and other receivable, prepaid expenses and other assets, contributions and bequests receivable, accounts payable and accrued expenses, short-term debt, and long-term debt approximated their fair values.
+The carrying value of the Organization's cash and cash equivalents, accounts receivable for medical services, accrued interest income and other receivable, prepaid expenses and other assets, and accounts payable and accrued expenses, approximates their fair values because of the terms and relatively short maturities of these financial instruments.
+The estimated fair values, however, involve unobservable inputs considered to be Level 3 in the fair value hierarchy.

 The Organization invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market, and credit risks.
-Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the consolidated balance sheet.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the consolidated balance sheets.